adhamzorkani/Spike-Sorting/README.md

 ### Data Preprocessing

-The raw neural data from "Data.txt" was preprocessed by loading it into two separate lists, `electrode1` and `electrode2`.
+The raw neural data from "Data.txt" was preprocessed by loading it into a 2D array called data_raw.
 This step was essential to handle the data from each electrode independently.

 ### Feature Extraction

 Feature extraction was carried out on the identified spikes.
 The criteria for spike detection involved a threshold set based on the standard deviation of the data.
 For each spike, features such as the standard deviation, the difference between successive samples, and the peak index were extracted.
-This data was organized into two data frames, `electrode1_DF` and `electrode2_DF`.

 ### Clustering

 The K-means clustering algorithm was employed to classify the spikes.
 The number of clusters was predetermined using the elbow method, and clustering was executed using the `KMeans` class from the scikit-learn library.
+The K value was decided based on the elbow method, where we choose the number of clusters based on where the elbow of the graph is located.

 ## How To Run